pandallel/quilt/docs/src/features/materials/material.md

 # Material

 A Material is any text or markdown file that Quilt can read and work with.
-These files are the starting point for everything Quilt does — they're where your content lives before it gets broken down and analyzed.
+These files are the starting point for everything Quilt does — they're where your content lives before it gets broken down into chunks.

 ## Overview